-Have you ever had a toothache or other major inconvenience that was caused by your dentist?
+Have you ever had a major inconvenience that was caused by your dentist?
 Sometimes dentists do make serious mistakes.
 When they do, they should be open and honest with their patients.
 However, not all dentists do tell their patients when they mess up.

 While most dentists are pretty reasonable if you take the time to talk to them about it, some are not.
 Certain dentists not only think that they are perfect and never make mistakes, but they also think that they are always right.